 I have lived in various places, including Singapore, where I was based for three years, followed by a year in America.
 It was while living in Singapore in the late ‘80s that the first seeds of my debut novel, The Rain Tree developed.
 The crumbling buildings and the modern high-rises popping up almost overnight seemed to be a metaphor for the social diversity and change in Singapore at that time.
 The images soon conjured up the outline of my novel and which have developed over the years into my debut novel.

-I have had various jobs in my time: shop assistant, school teacher, running my own holiday cottage business, hotel receptionist, I was even an Interior Designer for a short time, and I’m sure there have been others, too, but I must admit, that for all of that time I really wanted to be a writer.
-I can remember as a child writing short stories and turning them into little books and illustrating them before gluing the pages together with flour and water paste, or spending hours and hours writing stories when I should have been doing my homework.
-It is this need to write that led me to take a Masters Degree at Sheffield Hallam University in Writing and in completing my first novel.
+As for me – alongside writing I have worked in various capacitates, including teaching and running my own businesses, but for all of that time I really wanted to be a Full-time writer.
+I can remember as a child writing short stories, turning them into little books and illustrating them before gluing the pages together with flour and water paste, or spending hours writing the beginning of a novel or poetry in the library at my boarding school when I should have been doing my homework.
+It is this need to write and a love of reading that led me to take a degree in English and European Thought and Literature, and later a Masters Degree in Creative Writing.

 As a writer I feel it is important to have a wide range of interests – not only does it adds flavour and layering to prose, but allows it allows time for ideas to mull and to percolate.
 People watching in cafés is one, long walks is another.
 And food!
 Good food is essential to meand I love to cook using the best ingredients I can find.